 Many members of our community have learned to use specific Alexa Skills as AT to solve support problems in their lives.
 But how do we customize skills to exactly fit our needs?
 Developers have been able to create “skills” or programs for Amazon’s Alexa assistant for some time.
 What about those of us who don’t have coding chops?

-The Blueprints section of the Alexa development system is at https://blueprints.amazon.com/ .
-The templates (21 right now) are organized as a grid, and using them is as easy as:
+In the Blueprints section of the Alexa development system , the templates (21 right now) are organized as a grid, and using them is as easy as:

 - Pick a Blueprint.